varnish/Varnish-Book/varnish_sysadmin.rst

 - 3660s: (1h+1m) Object is removed from cache

 .. container:: handout

+   In this time-line example, everything except the first normal delivery is assuming the object is never refreshed.
+If a cache miss happens at 62s and the object is refreshed, then 18 seconds later (80s) a request for the same resource would of course just hit the new 18 second old object.

    The flip-side to this time line is if you set ``req.grace`` to 1h but leave ``beresp.grace`` to 30s instead.
 Even if grace is allowed for up